-Both of our churches have gained a Bronze Award and are now working towards the Silver Eco Church Award (an award scheme that encourages churches to care for creation as an integral part of loving their neighbours and following God faithfully)
+St Mary Magdalene Church has just been awarded its SILVER award and St Leonards Church its BRONZE award. (an award scheme run by A Rocha to encourage churches to care for creation as an integral part of loving their neighbours and following God faithfully)

 Becoming an environmentally aware church is so much more than looking after our buildings in an efficient way.
 This journey affects every aspect of our life as a church.
 It’s about holistic mission.